 Growing information: PERENNIAL agriculturally improved forage crop, traditionally grown in the British Isles up until Victorian times, suiting free-draining calcareous/chalk or limestone or sandy soils.
 It requires no added fertilizers, is drought tolerant and is a hay crop that can be grazed.

-Common or single-cut sainfoin flowers mainly in the year after establishment and thereafter for many years, this type is very persistent.
-Giant or double-cut sainfoin lacks persistence and flowers in the establishment year and thereafter for only 2–3 years.
+This type of sainfoin, otherwise known as ‘Common’ or single-cut sainfoin, flowers mainly in the year after establishment and thereafter for many years, and is long-lived.
+In contrast, the other type, ‘giant’ or double-cut sainfoin lacks persistence and flowers in the establishment year and thereafter for only 2–3 years.
 Compatibility in mixture: Non-aggressive grasses such as timothy (Phleum pratense ), meadow fescue (Festuca pratensis ) and meadow foxtail (Alopecurus pratensis) are compatible.
 The addition of white clover or Birdsfoot trefoil (Lotus corniculatus) can be advantageous in stands cut for hay and aftermath grazing.
 Sowing rate: sainfoin straight seed: 35Kg/acre (9g/m2), should be drilled at between 10 and 20 mm and rolled to form good seed/soil contact.
 If sown with grasses, sowing rate should be reduced to approximately 7Kg/acre (2g/m2), and drilled at 10mm with non-aggressive grass seed.